Ucayali River: Navigation

-Its width varies from 400–1200 m, due to the large number of islands.
+The Ucayali's width varies from 400–1200 m, due to the large number of islands.
 The current runs from 5–6 km/h, and a channel from 20–50 m wide can always be found with a minimum depth of 1.5 m.
 There are five difficult passes, due to the accumulation of trees and rafts of timber.
-Sometimes large rocks which have fallen from the mountains and spread over the river-bed cause whirlpools.
+Sometimes large rocks which have fallen from the mountains and spread across the riverbed cause whirlpools.